-(Incidentally, I've also had the same problem, though much more rarely, with SmackJeeves.)
+(Incidentally, I've also noticed the same problem, though much more rarely, on the SmackJeeves site.)

 -How to protect yourself if you use FireFox:

 A good ad-blocking plugin will do it.
-"Ad-block Plus
+I strongly recommend [Ad-block Plus]

-" are two popular alternatives; either one will work great here.How to protect yourself if you use Internet Explorer:[Please read this.]How to protect yourself if you use Google Chrome:
+is also a popular alternative; either one will work great here.How to protect yourself if you use Internet Explorer:[Please read this.]How to protect yourself if you use Google Chrome:

-I intend to experiment more with Chrome, "one of these days".Do you need a good free Antivirus program?
+for Chrome, Opera, Safari, and other browsers.Do you need a good free Antivirus program?